ZaidQourah2004/Soccer-Predictor/README.md

 - Access the backend API to retrieve and manipulate player match statistics.
 - Use the machine learning model to predict match outcomes based on the scraped data.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

 ## License